nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Dealing with missing data files

    * Prerequisites:
-      * Remove the clientbook.zip file from the data folder.
+      * Remove the clientbook.zip file from the folder with name 'data' in the same directory as your clientbook.jar file.
       * Ensure that the data folder is empty.

    * Test case: Launch ClientBook
-      * Expected: ClientBook launches and loads the sample data.
+      * Expected: ClientBook launches and loads the data of the sample contacts.